 My friend Rob has a mildly unusual last name.
-I witnessed him being asked to spell it a few times, and he would joke that it was spelled just the way it sounded, but with only two W’s.
+I’ve witnessed him being asked to spell it a few times, and he jokes that it’s spelled just the way it sounds, but with only two W’s.

 I’ve never gotten much humor mileage from my name.
 Sometimes someone will say “Is that Greg with one or two G’s?”
 And I’ll joke, “Two G’s: One on each end!”

 Now this right here is the difference between a good joke and a meh joke:

 “Only two W’s” is pretty obviously a wisecrack (unless you’re Welsh or Czech and your name is something like Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch or Nejnedoobhospodařovávatelnější).